QuEraComputing/bloqade-python/docs/getting_started/usage.md

 )
 ```

+You can also start from a predefined geometry in the `bloqade.atom_arrangements` submodule.
 If you want to start to build the Rydberg drive you can select the `rydberg` property.

 ```python
 from bloqade import start